mauragas/mauragas.github.io/articles/dotnet/solid-principles.md

 ### Responsibility or reason to change

 Responsibility is decision of code making about the specific implementation details of some part of application behavior.
 Responsibility is the reason why class or method needs to change or a part of code needs to do about specific implementation details of some part of application.
-When you have several responsibilities you are also can do several tasks or changes at once.
+When you have several responsibilities you can also do several tasks or changes at once.

 Examples of responsibilities: